ShiroSilhouette/GachaDex/README.md

 - **Im doing this project when I have my spare time**
 - **I play lots of gacha games**
 - **If I miss one or a new one gets released (alpha, cbt, obt) please don't hesitate to make a pull request**
+- **Adding Tags such as pity system in gachas to determine if they have it or not**

 # Installation
 - Install node js in your computer